JosselinSomervilleRoberts/BlackJackCountingEnv/README.md

 # BlackJackCountingEnv
 Using a Reinforcement Learning algorithm to count cards in Blackjack.

-To learn more about the project and see images of the result, please visit: https://josselinsomervilleroberts.github.io/
+To learn more about the project, please visit: https://josselinsomervilleroberts.github.io/